 Sitting in a prime location on Dublin’s Exchequer Street, Ukiyo is a recognisable place.
 From its daily bento boxes, Asian/Mexcian mashups and some incredible sushi, Ukiyo is a firm favourite in our city.
 When we recently dined at Ukiyo we tried out some of the new dishes in the refurbished downstairs lounge.
 The man behind these delicious delights is Ciaran Crawford.
 A graduate of DIT Cathal Brugha Street (my alma mater), his journey to the kitchen wasn’t set in stone.

-He undertook a physics degree which he subsequently dropped out of.
-It was his mother who suggested he try his hand at a cookery course.
+He undertook a physics degree which he subsequently dropped out of and it was his mother who suggested he try his hand at a cookery course.
 He had racked up many hours in his family kitchen cooking and baking from a young age.

 It led to a scholarship to DIT Cathal Brugha Street – and that was it, I was hooked.”